Spinal Cord Infarction

 How can I or my loved one help improve care for people with spinal cord infarction?

-All types of volunteers are needed—those who are healthy or may have an illness or disease—of all different ages, sexes, races, and ethnicities to ensure that study results apply to as many people as possible, and that treatments will be safe and effective for everyone who will use them.
+All types of participants are needed—those who are healthy or may have an illness or disease—of all different ages, sexes, races, and ethnicities to ensure that study results apply to as many people as possible, and that treatments will be safe and effective for everyone using them.

-For information about participating in clinical research visit NIH Clinical Research Trials and You.
+For information about participating in clinical research, visit NIH Clinical Research Trials and You.
 Learn about clinical trials currently looking for people with spinal cord infarction at Clinicaltrials.gov.

 Where can I find more information about spinal cord infarction?